Bryan Kohberger Gets Life In Prison For Killing Idaho Students

 It was quick.

-This stopped a big trial that would hurt families more by showing scary details.
+This stopped a major trial that would have hurt families more by showing graphic details.

 The big day was July 23 in the Ada County Courthouse.